KhronosGroup/SPIRV-Guide/chapters/what_is_spirv.md

 ## SPIR-V for people coming from CPU land

-Likely people are used to the idea of how LLVM is used as a IR for the CPU world to get any front end langage to various ISA
+Likely people are used to the idea of how LLVM is used as an IR for the CPU world to get any front end langage to various ISA

 ![what_is_spirv_cpu.png](../images/what_is_spirv_cpu.png)